turrnutorg/beacon/README.md

 > [!IMPORTANT]
 > If a valid FAT32 image file / Hard Disk is not attached, the OS may not boot or throw an error.
 The drive must also be IDE/PATA, it cannot be SATA/AHCI.
 > It is also reccomended to use a burned CD/DVD, rather than a USB flash drive if attempting to boot on real hardware.
+> If you do not have an image file, there is a ZIP file containing an empty (formatted) 1 GB image.
+> The makefile will automatically attempt to load said image when using ```make run```.
+If you do not edit the makefile or unzip the image, QEMU will not launch, as it will not be able to find the image.

 > [!NOTE]
 > Hard Disks are officially supported on real hardware, but experimental.
 Your data may be lost, and we are not liable for any lost data caused by Beacon.